The Monumental Task Of Reopening Puerto Rico's Schools

 Folks reached out and said, "Puerto Rico's going through this, can we help?"
 So now what we're working on is a way of scaling it.

 So the important thing is that the message is there, and there will be continued support for it throughout the remaining part of the school year.
 One idea that [the Miami-Dade expert] mentioned was having an activity as part of a school day where you're doing breathing or you're focusing on wellness or there's yoga or some kind of sort of settling mindfulness experience.
-And so we're going to we're going to move forward with that.
+And so we're going to move forward with that.

-I know it's difficult to speak generally but do you have a sense of how the kids are doing in terms of trauma following the hurricane?
+I know it's difficult to speak generally, but do you have a sense of how the kids are doing in terms of trauma following the hurricane?

 The fact that we've opened up 20 schools last week and the 145 this past week — it's been a great experience.
 The middle school kids were cutting out and making traces of their hands and then putting on there things that they would do to help in their community.
 And the seniors made like a wishing tree but they had values and sort of made a promise of what they would do to help rebuild.